dotnet new icerpc-slice-server -o MySliceServer

 }

-The cs::namespace attribute instructs the Slice compiler to map module VisitorCenter to C# namespace MySliceServer (our project name) instead of the default (VisitorCenter).
+The cs::identifier attribute instructs the C# code generators to map module VisitorCenter to C# namespace MySliceServer (our project name) instead of the default (VisitorCenter).

 If you use this code as the starting point for a new application, you should update this interface to represent something meaningful for your application.
 For this tutorial, we just keep Greeter as-is.